August 1st - Sonoma Valley, California

 Cocoa the friendly sheep

 U.S. Nationals, the biggest race of the year, is next week here in Indianapolis which is the racing capitol of the world.
-Nationals is a six day race and by far
+Nationals is a six day race and by far the

-night we had a bonfire and pizza party with a few of our co-workers.
-Jim and Marsha, our gracious hosts, live here on a farm with horses and sheep and
+had a bonfire and pizza party with a few of our co-workers.
+Jim and Marsha, our gracious hosts, live here on a farm with horses and sheep and now a few fun

-now a few fun loving parrots.
-Next week for our annual "Nationals Party" our company has arranged it where all of us will be able to race the official
+loving parrots.
+Next week for our annual "Nationals Party" our company has arranged it where all of us will be able to race the official Pontiac's of the NHRA down

-Pontiac's of the NHRA down the drag strip.
+the drag strip.
 We are all looking forward to that.
-We will see if any of us will have a racers future here instead of T-shirt
+We will see if any of us will have a racers future here instead of T-shirt salesmen.
+Okay so don't hold your breath

-salesmen.
-Okay so don't hold your breath since I don't think Don Schumacher is going to sign any of us on for the 2007 racing season, but it should be a
+since I don't think Don Schumacher is going to sign any of us on for the 2007 racing season, but it should be a lot of fun anyways.

-We received and installed our new Convection Oven.
-Now we don't have to live on sandwiches and salads anymore.
-Yes we had a couple weeks where we
+We received and installed our new convection oven today, or should I say Frank did.
+Now we don't have to live on sandwiches and salads anymore, we can

-had no oven and therefore our entree choices were limited to items that were either okay served cold or microwavable.
-Our new Convection Oven is so nice
+actually cook again and heat things up.
+Yes we had a couple weeks where we had no oven and therefore our entree choices were limited to items that were either

-and actually works in the time it should.
-Before it would take about 5 minutes to heat up water or melt cheese.
-Cooking brownies was not an option since the
+okay served cold or room temperature.
+Our new oven is so nice and actually works in the time it should.
+Before it would take about 5 minutes to heat up water or

-bottom would burn and the inside was raw no matter how long or short you cooked it and no matter what temperature it was cooked at.
-Now????
-The
+melt cheese.
+Cooking brownies was not an option since the bottom would burn and the inside was raw no matter how long or short you cooked them and no

-brownies are cooked to perfection as is the chicken casserole.
+matter what temperature they was cooked at.
+Now???
+The brownies are cooked to perfection as is the chicken casserole.
 Hot tea?
-Well it's done in about 90 seconds and cheese and chips only takes 30 seconds.
+Well it's done in about 90

 In with the new, modern and wonderful working 2006 model .
 Such a handy guy!